 To detect cloudburst, specialised radar and Doppler weather radars are required.
 Though the MeT department is monitoring the weather through surface radars and satellite systems, cloudburst is a quick event in which advanced equipment is required.

 Director of Meteorology, Sonum Lotus said that “in the absence of a monitoring system is it difficult to say whether a cloudburst has happened or it is just a flash flood due to heavy rainfall”.

 In Kashmir, the MeT has installed a Doppler weather radar in 2015.
 One such radar is also installed in Jammu to monitor the chances of heavy rainfall.

 “Technology keeps upgrading.
 Types of equipment keep changing and the same is the case with the weather system,” Lotus said

 Lotus said that favourable conditions for cloudbursts take place in just a few hours, which makes it very difficult to predict.

 “Every life is precious and I feel sorry for every death.
 But I am happy to tell you that with our weather advisories and warnings, several lives have been saved and people have become weather conscious,” Lotus said.

-On the long term basis, the experts admit they will have to create an atlas about the areas which are prone to cloudbursts.
-This needs a lot of data on a long term basis.
+On a long term basis, the experts admit they will have to create an atlas about the areas which are prone to cloudbursts.
+This needs a lot of data on a long-term basis.

 Once that is done, the experts say they will be in a position to warm people from constructing their homes in those areas.